 How to create your own spring wreath

 Making this Spring wreath really couldn’t be easier.
 The first bit is a bit time consuming but definitely not difficult.
-You can do it with your feet up while catching up with your favourite Netflix series.

 Start by wrapping the yarn around the polystyrene ring until it’s completely covered.
 Every so often push the yarn closer together to fill in any gaps.
 When you’ve completely covered the ring, turn it around to check for any empty patches and continue to wrap the yarn around to fill in any remaining gaps.
 When you’ve finished, tuck the end of the yarn under the wrapped yarn a few times to secure.
 I didn’t take any pictures of this process, but you can refer back to the video if you need to.